Orientation-Aware Leg Movement Learning for Action-Driven Human Motion Prediction: Experiment

 \textbf{Dataset.} Following \cite{mao2022weakly}, we conduct the evaluation on three large action-labeled human motion datasets: BABEL \cite{punnakkal2021babel}, HumanAct12 \cite{guo2020action2motion}, and NTU RGB-D \cite{liu2019ntu, shahroudy2016ntu}.

-\textbf{BABEL} \cite{punnakkal2021babel} is a large-scale human motion dataset compromises nearly 40 hours recording with frame-wise textual annotation for action.
+\textbf{BABEL} \cite{punnakkal2021babel} is a large-scale human motion dataset compromises nearly 40 hours \guPr{of} recording with frame-wise textual annotation for action.
 We down-sample all the sequences to 30 fps, and then remove overly short ($<$ 1 second) ones.
-Because the sequences can contain multiple action label, we split the long sequences into multiple short sub-sequences such that each individual sequence only follows one action label.
-Note that the transition-annotated part of frames are discarded and not involved during learning.
+Because the sequences can contain multiple action \guPr{labels}, we split the long sequences into multiple short sub-sequences such that each individual sequence only follows one action label.
+Note that the transition-annotated \guPr{parts of the frames} are discarded and not involved during learning.
 We eventually have 20 actions.
 10 frames are regarded as history in prediction.

 \textbf{HumanAct12} \cite{guo2020action2motion} is adapted from PHSPD \cite{zou20203d} as a subset that contains 12 subjects in which 12 categories of actions with per-sequence annotation are provided.
-The sequences with less than 35 frames are removed, which results in 727 training and 197 testing sequences.
+The sequences with \guPr{fewer} than 35 frames are removed, which results in 727 training and 197 testing sequences.
 Following \cite{mao2022weakly}, we use subjects P1 to P10 for training and P11, P12 for testing.
 10 history frames are observed for prediction.

 \textbf{NTU RGB-D} \cite{liu2019ntu, shahroudy2016ntu} contains over 100,000 motions with 120 classes whose pose annotations are from MS Kinect.
 This makes the data highly noisy and inaccurate.
 Some motions can be temporally inconsistent with severe jittering.
 We follow \cite{guo2020action2motion} by selecting 13 actions with 3900 motion clips, and the training/testing split policy of \cite{mao2022weakly}.
 10 observed frames are provided for prediction.